Stefan Haberl, M.A. - patent translations |

 The whole of the translation will be read through again in order to find remaining inconsistencies, if any.

-If needed and desired by the customer, the drawings will subsequently be provided with translated text using the most advanced scanning and graphics technology.
+If needed and desired by the customer, the drawings will subsequently be provided with translated text.

 The customer normally receives the translation in electronic form (attached to an e-mail).
-If desired, a (laser printed) hard copy will also be sent.
+If desired, a hard copy will also be sent.

 A complete report mentioning noteworthy particulars concerning the translation process will also be given.
 It is thus always possible for the customer to reconstruct the translation process.